Introduction to While Loop in R

 Below is an example of using While loop statements.

-Let’s say, we are not sure how many times we need to repeat an action or expression to be executed.
-In such cases, we make use of the While statement with the logical condition.
+Let’s say we are unsure how many times we must repeat an action or expression to be executed.
+In such cases, we use the While statement with the logical condition.

 With FOR loop, we use curly brackets to wrap the expressions.
 If it is a single expression, curly brackets aren’t required.